MintbeanHackathons/2020-05-18-hack-the-resume/Challenge.md

 * Print to PDF
 * Responsive design

-The most interesting, useful, and cool designs will have a chance of winning -- and they must be written well, too.
+The most interesting, useful, and cool designs will have a chance of winning.
 So, get creative :-)

 ## Frameworks: